BabylonJS/Documentation/content/start/chap2/copies.md

 video-content:
 ---

-# Getting Started - Making Copies
+# Introduction - Making Copies

 ## Copying Meshes
 The two main ways to copy a mesh is to clone it or create an instance of it.
 Cloning gives you an independent copy of a mesh whereas an instance is still linked to the original for its material.
 You cannot change the material of an instance of a mesh.
 There are also advanced ways of creating copies which are available in the *Mesh Chapter*